amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ir/README.md

 ```

 ### 3.5 Exercise
-In the folder `/ir/CodeExamples` there are some interesting programs.
+In the folder `ir/CodeExamples` there are some interesting programs.
 Using our SSA visualizer from earlier, take each of
 the program and look at their SSA.
 I added comments with notes with explaining the important points.
+You should start first with `ir/CodeExamples/Map` and then `ir/CodeExamples/Map`

 ### 3.6 SSA vs AST